Yingpan man

 The Yingpan man (营盘美男) is an ancient mummy which was excavated in the Yingpan cemetery located in the northeastern Tarim Basin.
-The mummy was 1.98m (6 feet 6 inches) tall, and dates to the 4th-5th centuries CE.
+The mummy was 1.98 m (6 feet 6 inches) tall, and dates to the fourth or fifth centuries CE.
 The deceased was wearing luxurious clothes decorated with Hellenistic motifs.

 The Yingpan man may have been a Sogdian or more probably an elite member of the Shanshan Kingdom nearby.